erdnaxe/galene-stream/README.md

 SRT support is still experimental in some Linux distributions.
 It has been reported to work on ArchLinux (on 2021/03/30).

+When using OBS, you need to have FFMpeg compiled with SRT support.
+To check if SRT is available, run `ffmpeg -protocols | grep srt`.
+On Windows and MacOS, OBS comes with his own FFMpeg that will work.

 Launch the gateway using:

 ```